Ratapay/ratapayphp/README.md

 ## Callback

-Ratapay sends a POST callback on certain event, one of those is a succesful payment, which contains these data
+Ratapay sends a POST callback on certain event which contains these data:

 | property | type   | note                                 |
 |----------|--------|--------------------------------------|